invweb/ISS_compose_by_VS_Code_and_mimo_AI/README.md

 **What is MiMo?**
 MiMo is a family of large language models (LLM) developed by Xiaomi.
 MiMo Code is an interactive CLI agent specifically designed for software engineering tasks — writing code, debugging, refactoring, and building full applications.

+Xiaomi MiMo is a family of large language models (LLMs) developed by Xiaomi.
+They are focused on solving a variety of tasks, from logical and mathematical reasoning to working with multimodal data (images, videos, and audio) and speech synthesis.

 **Where to get MiMo?**
 - MiMo Code is available as a VS Code extension
 - Install it from the VS Code Marketplace: search for "MiMo Code"